Volunteering in Ireland

 Ireland’s Volunteer Visa is specifically for those who wish to work as a volunteer in the State for a period of over 90 days – it is not for those who wish to volunteer on a short-term basis (less 90 days).

-If you would like to volunteer in Ireland for under 90 days, you should instead consider applying for a Short Stay ‘C’ Visa – one of our experienced, dedicated immigration lawyers can provide detailed guidance on this.
+If you would like to volunteer in Ireland for under 90 days, you should instead consider applying for a Short Stay ‘C’ Visa – one of our experienced, dedicated immigration consultants can provide detailed guidance on this.

 This permission can allow you to reside and volunteer in the State for an initial period of 12 months or a maximum period of 24 months (with the potential to extend this for a third year subject to conditions).